What are fine motor skills?

 Fine motor skills, or the use of the small muscles in the hands, are necessary for handwriting.
-Sadly, these skills are not optimally developed in today’s techno kids.
-The question is: what exactly are fine motor skills and, more importantly, what can we do to improve them?
+Sadly, these skills are not optimally developed in today's techno kids.
+So the question is: what exactly are fine motor skills and, more importantly, what can we do to improve them?

 Fine motor skills are those skills that use the small muscles and movements in the hands to achieve functional tasks from grasping, releasing, turning, pulling, threading, posting, and cutting to handwriting.
 And since handwriting is our focus, we are interested in how these skills act as the foundation for handwriting.

 We know that early pre-handwriting skills are linked to superior performance in maths and reading in Grade 2.
 We also know that these early handwriting skills require the fine motor foundations to be mastered.
 We cannot build a house on shaky foundations.
 Our house is the handwriting house, and one of the critical foundations to build this house are fine motor skills.
-Children are not able to manipulate a pencil with the refined sequences of movement required for letter formation if the these foundations are not in place.
-There has been a significant decline in fine motor skills in pre-schoolers with the advent of early exposure to technology, which finds our children swiping and pointing with less opportunity for good old-fashioned manipulative play.
+Children cannot manipulate a pencil with the refined sequences of movement required for letter formation if these foundations are not in place.
+Unfortunately there has been a significant decline in fine motor skills in pre-schoolers with the advent of early exposure to technology, which finds our children swiping and pointing with less opportunity for good old-fashioned manipulative play.

 We even use fine motor skills when using a phone or tablet!
 But how can it be that they require fine motor skills, and yet we blame them for the decline in these same skills?
-The nature of the swiping and pointing actions used on phones and tablets, does not develop all aspects of the supporting fine motor muscles our children need to hold a pencil.
-To be able to hold and manipulate a pencil for handwriting we need to develop the forearm muscles; wrist muscles; the pincer grasp of the thumb and forefingers which hold the pencil while it is supported by the middle finger; the ability to manipulate objects within our hands; as well as the ability to move one part of our hand, while keeping the other part still to provide a point of stability from which to work.
+The nature of the swiping and pointing actions used on phones and tablets does not develop all aspects of the supporting fine motor muscles our children need to hold a pencil.
+To be able to hold and manipulate a pencil for handwriting, we need to develop the forearm muscles; wrist muscles; the pincer grasp of the thumb and forefingers, which hold the pencil while the middle finger supports it; the ability to manipulate objects within our hands; as well as the ability to move one part of our hand, while keeping the other part still to provide a point of stability from which to work.

 Why are these small motor muscle skills important?

-They are also critical for children to develop independence in in self-care skills like dressing, tooth brushing and shoe-laces.
-These same skills are also needed for one of the critical occupations of childhood: play.
-A lack of mastery of fine motor skills is certainly going to affect a child’s ability to engage in solitary to social play and that in-between.
+They are also critical for children to develop independence in self-care skills like dressing, tooth brushing and shoe laces.
+These same skills are also needed for one of the essential occupations of childhood: play.
+A lack of mastery of fine motor skills will certainly affect a child's ability to engage in solitary to social play and that in-between.

-And then there are the fine motor skills that are going to support the schooling process.
-Research has shown that a large amount of the school day is spent in fine motor activities.
+And then, there are the fine motor skills that will support the schooling process.
+Research has shown that much of the school day is spent in fine motor activities.